 Annuals like fuchsias, geraniums, and cosmos should be pinched back after they start to wilt and die off to prevent them from getting leggy.

-Snap off old flower heads from rhododendrons once they have bloomed in order to provide more energy to the plants.
+Snap off old flower heads from rhododendrons to redirect energy to the plant.
 Be careful not to injure new branches that may be emerging beneath the spent blooms.

 Stop cutting asparagus and rhubarb at the end of the month, so they can rejuvenate for the next year.